-Two principal methods can be used to monitor the fetal heart rate in labour: intermittent auscultation and EFM with CTG.
-National Institute for Health and Care Excellence (NICE) guidelines recommend offering intermittent auscultation to women at low risk of complication during labour; EFM is the recommended option in the presence of certain signs or conditions specified in the guidelines (such as fresh vaginal bleeding, hypertension or high temperature or when oxytocin is used).
+Two principal methods can be used to monitor the fetal heart rate in labour: intermittent auscultation and Electronic Fetal heart rate Monitoring (EFM) with cardiotocography (CTG).
 Our study focuses on the use of CTG, where the baby's heart rate is monitored through a Doppler ultrasound transducer and the woman's contractions are monitored through a uterine pressure transducer.
-Both signals are monitored continuously and recorded and/or printed as a CTG trace.
-These traces are then used to detect fetal heart rate abnormalities and trigger appropriate action.
+Both signals are monitored continuously and recorded and/or printed as a CTG trace.4 These traces are then used to detect fetal heart rate abnormalities and trigger appropriate action.